barumau/pandunia/english/esperanti_i_pandunia.md

 ## Word class marking

 Simple word class marking with final vowels is an ingenious idea and it fits well with the Indo-European root-and-suffix word pattern.
-Unfortunately it becomes troublesome and irritating when it has to be applied to _all_ words, especially proper names and non-Western words.
+But what about words that don't use this pattern?

 ### Importing nouns to Esperanto